 Prior to the COVID-19 pandemic, Genworth identified alternative work sites as part of our Business Continuity Planning (BCP) and conducted tests to assess readiness for all employees to work from home.
 The COVID-19 pandemic further tested and confirmed the capability for all associates to work remotely and expanded the geographic dispersion of our associates.
-Hiring practices continue to support this geographic diversification of our workforce which will help to mitigate climaterelated risks.
-In some locations, we plan to continue a hybrid approach to allow certain employees to continue to work from home for some period of time during the work week, which also will reduce commute times and result tin lower auto emissions.
+Hiring practices continue to support this geographic diversification of our workforce which will help to mitigate climate-related risks.
+Throughout 2023, most of our locations maintained a hybrid approach.

-Genworth is currently exploring Cloud solutions which will diminish the dependence on physical data centers and expand the geographic diversification of our data centers.
+Genworth continues to explore Cloud solutions which will diminish the dependence on our existing physical data centers and expand the geographic diversification of our data centers.